PixelRPG/phaser-3-version/README.md

 https://user-images.githubusercontent.com/1073989/138862209-b352ed23-c560-43a5-a24b-699d3bf2a38b.mp4

+This is an experimental 2D engine designed for SNES style RPG games.
+Currently I'm trying to find out which engine is best suited for this and meets my requirements.
+For this there is an alternative attempt [build in Excalibur + Built-in ECS](https://github.com/PixelRPG/excalibur-version)

 ## Example

 The ECS automatically detects the number of players and initializes the splitscreen accordingly.
 If you want to try the example with less players you can simply edit the [world.ts](./examples/tuxemon/src/worlds/game.world.ts) and comment out the other players.